fatima-rizvi/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch lets you add nested routes to your application.
+You can use it so you only have to change one thing in your URL instead of the wole URL.
 1. How would you explain form validation to someone who has never programmed before?
+    Validation is the thing that makes sure the input the user is giving meets what the form requires.
+Like when you try to make a password on a website and it tells you the password you entered is too short or needs a special character, that the program using validation to verify the input is allowed and meets standards.
 1. In 1-2 sentences, define end to end testing.
+    End to end testing focuses on the whole user experience and checks to see if a user can complete an action successfully.
+They mimic the way a user would interact with an app.

 ## Instructions